D3Ext/maldev/README.md

 # Features

-The whole project is divided in multiple parts to optimize users code, it uses native Golang code at 100% and this are the different categories:
+The whole project is divided in multiple parts to optimize code management, it uses native Golang code at 100% and it tries to do all operations from scratch without almost any third-party package

+This are the different categories:

 - Cryptography
   - AES